-We’ve done some research, and as far as we now know, the Puppuccino trend started with Starbucks in the US serving whipped cream in a small cup to furry customers.
-It quickly went viral through social media, and many coffee shops all around the world have picked up on it.
+We’ve done some research, and as far as we now know, the trend started with Starbucks in the US serving whipped cream in a small cup to furry customers.
+Also known as “Pup Cup”, it quickly went viral through social media, and many coffee shops all around the world have picked up on it.

 This leads us to the most important question there is – Are Puppuccinos safe?
 The short answer is that it depends on your dog and the ingredients.
-Most adult dogs are lactose intolerant and shouldn’t indulge in saturated fat and sugar 🙅🙅
+Many adult dogs are lactose intolerant and shouldn’t indulge in saturated fat and sugar 🙅🙅

 On top of that, individual businesses may use different ingredients for the Puppuccinos they are selling.
 If you’re concerned, ask what their ingredients are before you order 🙋🐶